ExpediaGroup/graphql-component/README.md

 ### Directly executing components

 Components can be directly executed via the `execute` function.
 The `execute` function is basically a passthrough to `graphql.execute` and is mostly useful for components calling imported components and the like.

+For example, this allows one component to invoke another component and still get the benefits of that component's schema type resolvers and validation.

 `execute(input, options)` accepts an `input` string and an optional `options` object with the following fields: